niuus/Snes9xRX/README.txt

 |                                                          UPDATE HISTORY  |
 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

+[3.9.0 - July 26, 2019]
+* Korean language update, minor cleanup.
+[DDinghoya]
+* GFX.DoInterlace-- should occur even if we don't render frame. [bearoso]
+* Move interlace flags to S9xSoftResetPPU. [bearoso]
+* Fix PPU blending with unoptimized change. [bearoso]
+* Use a lookup table.
+A little faster. [bearoso]
+* Fix color add for non-GFX_MULTI_FORMAT. [bearoso]
+* Make blending work with RGB555. [bearoso]
+* Proper 16-bit color conversion. [bearoso]
+* Use for loops for DRAW_TILE.
+3-4% speed benefit. [bearoso]

+[3.8.0 - July 24, 2019]
+* Cleanup screenshot memory management.
+This fixes the preview image not displaying on Gamecube.
+[Tantric]
+* Tenshi No Uta (Japan) compatibility hack.

 [3.7.0 - March 19, 2019]
 * Fix issue with on-screen keyboard.
 [Tantric]
 * Fix crash on launch when using network shares.
 [Tantric]